Letting People Down In The Workplace Is Just Fine, Actually

 ”

-As fluffy as it might sound, boundary-setting can be pretty simple to keep up once you get started.
+Boundary-setting can be pretty simple to keep up once you get started.
 You don’t have to explain why you can’t cover someone or take on extra work, all you need to do is communicate that you don’t have the capacity to take on whatever it is right now.
-And if it is an urgent task, then explain what else you have on your plate and ask your management for advice on how they would prefer you to prioritise these tasks.
+And if it is an urgent task, then explain what else you have on your plate and ask your management for advice on how they would prefer you to prioritize these tasks.

-Remember, workplaces will always be fraught with social politics, and some might even utilise this to their advantage.
-You’re not 'not a team player’ or 'not hungry enough' when you genuinely can’t take on extra work — and you’re not a hero for working outside your paid hours.
+Remember, workplaces will always be fraught with social politics, and some might even utilize this to their advantage.
+You’re not "a team player" or "not hungry enough" when you genuinely can’t take on extra work — and you’re not a hero for working outside your paid hours.
 Shit happens, targets sometimes aren’t met, and life goes on.
 Unless your job is literally saving lives, the business is not going to shut down if you don’t work overtime.
 And if it does, then there’s something wrong with their operational model, not with you.

 Advertisement